Celeborn2BeAlive/openglnoel/docs/gltf-viewer-02-gltf-03-drawing.md

 ## Interactive viewer

-Now, if everything is OK in your code you should be able to see something by running your program on a scene.
+Now, if everything is OK in your code, you should be able to see something by running your program on a scene.
 My advice is to use the Sponza scene (stored in https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0/Sponza).
 If you don't have enough disk space to download the whole repository, you can pick it here: [Sponza](/openglnoel/files/Sponza.zip).

 To run the program in viewer mode, you need to run in your terminal:
 ```bash